Balfour Infant School

 English

-Balfour Infant School is an inclusive school and we are welcoming to children of all abilities and backgrounds.
-Our school vision, which drives all that we do ensures that we remain committed to ensuring that all children can and do achieve to their full potential, in an environment which is supportive and nurturing of every individual.
-It is essential that our approach to teaching phonics, writing and reading is accessible to all learners, regardless of background.
+At Balfour Infant School we remain committed to ensuring that all children can and do achieve to their full potential, in an environment which is supportive and nurturing of every individual.
+It is essential that our approach to teaching phonics, writing and reading is accessible to all learners.

 At Balfour Infant School, we strive to ensure that all pupils receive an engaging, rich and quality English curriculum.
 Pupils develop their word reading and comprehension skills as set out in the National Curriculum.
 Within writing, children develop their handwriting, transcription, composition, vocabulary, grammar and punctuation.